 When All Else Fails, Hang ’em High

-Finally, if you’re innovative and have the wall space for it, a wall-mounted tree might be your best solution for a cat-proof Christmas.
+Finally, if you’re innovative and have the right space for it, a ceiling-mounted tree might be your best solution for a cat-proof Christmas.

 The holidays are busy and stressful enough without having to deter a curious cat.
 However, if you take these few extra steps to cat-proof your tree, it’ll pay off when you don’t step on broken ornaments or have to pay an emergency vet bill.